azjayhawk/client-support-script/✅ Monthly Checklist Client Tracker Google Sheet Instructions.md

 * Bill Clients - Add any uncovered overage to clients in Stripe and note those purchases on the master tracker.

 * Verify Client Statuses	In the Client Directory, confirm that:
   * Active clients are marked as "Active" in Column D.
   * Clients who should not receive reports are marked "Inactive" or "Transitioning".

 * Insert Any New Clients
-  * Use the menu: Client Tools \> ➕ Add Client and Sync to Master Tracker.
+  * Use the menu: ❤️ Client Tools > ➕ Add Client and Sync to Master Tracker.
   * This ensures new clients are added to both sheets and properly formatted.
 * Do NOT touch Column E (Block Hours Available) yet — changing it now will recalculate last month’s numbers.

 * (Optional) Unhide All Rows
   * If you need to review all clients before processing:
-  * Use: Client Tools \> 🫣 Unhide All Client Rows
+  * Use: ❤️ Client Tools > 🫣 Unhide All Client Rows

 ⸻

-🔹 RUN Monthly Script
+🔹 RUN Monthly Script (Safe Mode Only)

-* Run: Client Tools > [Safe Mode Script Button] Or manually run: monthlyRolloverAndCreateDocsSafe() from Apps Script.
+* Run: 🛡️ Client Tools (Safe) > [Safe Mode Script Button]
+* Or manually run: monthlyRolloverAndCreateDocsSafe() from Apps Script.
-* Safe Mode is the recommended process and maintains one rolling row per client to prevent duplicate document creation.
+* Safe Mode is the only supported method and maintains one rolling row per client to prevent duplicate document creation.

 Script Will: